daeh/zotero-markdb-connect/README.md

     -   Specify how the plugin should identify the desired markdown reading notes and extract the BetterBibTeX citekeys.

-        -   By default, _MarkDB-Connect_ expects that the filenames of your markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note with the BetterBibTeX citekey `shepard1987science` could have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`).
+        -   By default, _MarkDB-Connect_ expects that the filenames of your markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note with the BetterBibTeX citekey `shepard1987science` could have the filename `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`).

         -   If your reading notes use a different filenaming convention, you can specify a RegEx pattern to match the files.

             -   You can include a capturing group in this RegEx pattern to extract the BetterBibTeX citekey from the filename.

     -   Optionally, _MarkDB-Connect_ can extract the citekey from the metadata (aka front matter) of your markdown notes.
 To enable this, specify the metadata ID (`citekey` is a common value).